-Report To: EXECUTIVE CABINET Date: 20 June 2018 Executive Member/Reporting Officer: Councillor Fairfoull - Executive Member (Performance and Finance) Kathy Roe - Director of Finance Tom Wilkinson - Assistant Director of Finance Subject: 2017/18 CAPITAL OUTTURN Report Summary: The Strategic Planning and Capital Monitoring Panel at its meeting on 9 October 2017 recommended to Cabinet a three year capital programme for the period 2017-2020 of over £174 million.
+Report To: STRATEGIC PLANNING AND CAPITAL MONITORING PANEL Date: 9 July 2018 Reporting Officer: Tom Wilkinson - Assistant Director of Finance Subject: 2017/18 CAPITAL OUTTURN Report Summary: The Strategic Planning and Capital Monitoring Panel at its meeting on 9 October 2017 recommended to Cabinet a three year capital programme for the period 2017-2020 of over £174 million.
 Additional schemes were approved in February and March 2018, bringing the total programme to £185 million.
 This report summarises the 2017/18 capital expenditure outturn position at 31 March 2018, based on information provided by project managers.
 The report shows actual capital investment in $2017/18$ of £51.385m at 31 March 2018.
 This is significantly less than the original budgeted capital investment for $2017/18$, and is in part due to project delays that are being experienced following the liquidation of Carillion.
-Recommendations: Members are asked to approve the following: (i) The reprofiling to reflect up to date investment profiles (ii) The changes to the Capital Programme (iii) The updated Prudential Indicator position Members are asked to note: (i) The capital outturn position (ii) The resources currently available to fund the Capital Programme (iii) The updated capital receipts position (iv) The need for a full review of the Capital Programme in early summer 2018 Links to Community Strategy: The Capital Programme ensures investment in the Council's infrastructure is in line with the Community Strategy.
+Recommendations: Members are asked to approve the following: (i) The reprofiling to reflect up to date investment profiles (ii) The changes to the Capital Programme ) The updated Prudential Indicator position embers are asked to note: The capital outturn position (ii) The resources currently available to fund the Capital Programme (iii) The updated capital receipts position v) The need for a full review of the Capital Programme in early summer 2018 Links to Community Strategy: The Capital Programme ensures investment in the Council's infrastructure is in line with the Community Strategy.
 Policy Implications: In line with Council Policies.
 Financial Implications: These are the subject of the report.
-In summary: (Authorised by the Section 151 Officer) The outturn for 2017/18 is £51.385m compared to the revised 2017/18 budget of £55.370m • The original budget for 2017/18 was in excess of £89m but significant re-profiling was requested in previous reports due to slippage on a number of schemes.
+In summary: (Authorised by the Section 151 Officer) The outturn for 2017/18 is £51.385m compared to the revised 2017/18 budget of £55.370m The original budget for 2017/18 was in excess of £89m but significant re-profiling was requested in previous reports due to slippage on a number of schemes.
 Some further slippage has occurred in the last two months of the year and further re-profiling requests of £3.449m into future year(s) to match expected spending profiles has been requested.

-• The remaining £0.530m under budget can be returned to the central capital reserves and applied elsewhere.
+The remaining £0.530m under budget can be returned to a specific term. • The remaining £0.530m under budget can be returned to the central capital reserves and applied elsewhere.